yashburad/APproject/README.md

 python3 main.py
 ```

-Note:- in case you get a "permission denied error"
+Note:- in case you get a "permission denied" error then do the following

 ```bash
 sudo python3 main.py